 - Battlefield Interpretation Grants are awarded to State, local and Tribal governments and non-profit organizations proposing projects and programs to enhance interpretation and education at Revolutionary War, War of 1812, and Civil War battlefield sites eligible for Battlefield Land Acquisition Grants.

-- Coming Spring 2021: Battlefield Restoration Grants.
+- Coming Fall 2021: Battlefield Restoration Grants.
 New grants to restore landscapes to day-of-battle conditions.
 Stay tuned!

 The ABPP follows a Programmatic Agreement that establishes Section 106 review processes for the Battlefield Preservation Planning Grant and Battlefield Land Acquisition Grant programs.
 We advise you to review this Agreement (pdf) prior to preparing an application for a grant.

 Last updated: August 9, 2021